rinabella-gh/ublue-x13s/README.md

 ## Issues

 The main issue I am aware of is that the video camera is untested and presumed to not work.
-Sleep is totally untested, might be broken or not performing very well.
+Sleep seems to at least somewhat work, I'm not sure how well.
 Additionally, bluetooth is untested, but should most likely work.

 I have not tested the 5G modem.